joannesong/AC-Android/lessons/03-Android-Development/Lecture-3-XML/README.md

 * Attribute values *must* be quoted: `<movie author="James Bond">007</movie>`
 * You cannot use `<` and `>` anyhow because...?
 Use `&lt;` and `&gt;`

+In XML, `<tag> 2 < 3 </tag>` becomes `<tag> 2 &lt; 3 </tag>` because `<` and `>` are special characters

 ## Namespaces

 XML Namespaces provide a method to avoid element name conflicts.
+Namespaces differentiate tags.

 Imagine you wanted to use `<table>` but someone else (like the android system or a browser) has already defined `<table>`

+A namespace is declared using the "xmlns" attribute - which stands for XMLNameSpace

+The value of the xmlns attribute is a link to the schema.

+A schema is a document that describes the data in an xml file or a xml format

 Here are two different kinds of table under different namespaces `h` and `f`: